quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part13_Summary.md

 #### Example of n-step TD Prediction

-Background context: This example demonstrates how to perform an update using two-step bootstrapping for estimating \(v^\pi\).
+Background context: This example demonstrates how to perform an update using two-step bootstrapping for estimating $v^\pi$.

-:p How can we implement a two-step \(n\)-step TD prediction?
+:p How can we implement a two-step $n$-step TD prediction?
 ??x
-To implement a two-step \(n\)-step TD prediction, you would perform an update based on the first two rewards and the estimated value of the state two steps later.
+To implement a two-step $n$-step TD prediction, you would perform an update based on the first two rewards and the estimated value of the state two steps later.

 ```java
 // Pseudocode for Two-Step n-Step TD Prediction